mackristof/mercurial-plugin/README.md

 Jenkins Mercurial Plugin
 =========================

-This plugin integrates the Mercurial version control system with Jenkins.
+This plugin is a fork that integrates the Mercurial version control system with Jenkins.
+See https://github.com/jenkinsci/mercurial-plugin

-See [Mercurial Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Mercurial+Plugin) on the Jenkins Wiki for more information.
+We want to integrate the possibility to clone/ update from a specific tag on a specific branch.